mongodb/mongodbatlas-cloudformation-resources/cfn-resources/third-party-integration/docs/README.md

 #### SendUserProvidedResourceTags

-Flag that indicates whether to send user-provided resource tags.
+Flag that indicates whether to include user-defined resource tags when sending metrics and alerts to third-party services.

 _Required_: No